nrkno/sofie-quantel-gateway/README.md

 ### Watchdog

-The server includes a watchdog that monitors whether the gateway is healthy every 60 seconds or an interval configured with the watchdog command line parameter.
+The server includes a watchdog that monitors whether the gateway is healthy every 60 seconds, or an interval configured with the watchdog command line parameter.
 If the watchdog fails to connect to the `/` endpoint three times in a row, the gateway will initiate a shutdown.
 If the application is running in a docker container with automatic restart enabled, it will then restart.

 ## License